Snipesy/GretioApiSpec/readme.md

 * In classic OBD2 you generally make a request for a PID and receive a single instance of this.
 This is extremely slow.
 Instead use a SubscribeRequest which controls a subscription to a feature.
 * Depending on the context, each pid will refresh somewhere between 5 and 20 times a second.
 This holds true even for multiple PIDs.
 So if you subscribe to 20 pids then you will have a combined rate of 400 updates/s.
 This is possible as Gretio implements UDS (Unified Diagnostic Services).
 Which is significantly faster than standard OBD2.

+### 6. Long Job Status Update
+* You may notice a "LongJobStatusUpdate" being sent around.
+Put simply cars are complicated.
+Connecting to a car from a phone is really complicated.
+Stuff happens.
+Maybe Gretio needs to do a scan.
+Maybe it lost connection to the OBD2 device.
+These alerts are sent using this update which you can use to make prompts for your user.
+* The rest of the api tries to hide this underlying madness.
+If you lose connection your subscriptions will simply stop.
+Module lookups will return empty lists.
+And future subscriptions will be denied.
+No further action is needed.